nevindnl/chess/README.md

 end
 ```

-Boards are scored using a weighted piece count, with an adjustment for check, unless checkmate.
+Unless checkmate, a board is scored using weighted piece counts, adjusted for check.

 ```Ruby
 # Game#score